Preparing to reopen

 Prioritize health and safety

-Update your museum’s cleaning protocols based on CDC recommendations for cleaning and disinfecting facilities and industry-recommended practices for collections care.
+Update your museum’s cleaning protocols based on CDC’s recommendations for cleaning and disinfecting facilities, CDC’s reopening guidance for cleaning and disinfecting public spaces and workplaces, and industry-recommended practices for collections care.
 If you operate a food-service area, follow FDA best practices.

-Policies for employee leave, telework, and compensation should be reviewed and updated to protect your staff, provide flexibility, and allow sick employees to stay home.
+Policies for employee leave, telework, and compensation should be reviewed and updated to protect your staff, provide flexibility, and ensure that sick employees are able to stay home.
+Also consider the emotional toll on your staff and take steps to promote wellness.

 Provide training for staff

-Museums should provide training for staff to protect staff and promote safe interactions with visitors.
-The National Institutes of Health (NIH) offers educational resources intended for workers who are at greatest risk of exposure during the COVID-19 pandemic.
-Staff should be given clear guidelines for how to respond if visitors are not following health and safety protocols, such as alerting museum security or a high-level supervisor.
+Museums should provide guidance or training for staff to protect staff and promote safe interactions with visitors.
+The National Institute of Environmental Health Sciences (NIEHS) offers educational resources and tools intended for workers who are at greatest risk of exposure during the COVID-19 pandemic, including training on protecting oneself from COVID-19 in the workplace.

 Communicate clearly and frequently